ethansilvas/nmap-network-enumeration/README.md

 - Flags [.] = ACK
 - Flags [P.] = PSH and ACK meaning target server is sending us data and that all required data is sent
 - Flags [.] = ACK to confirm receipt of data

+NSE = nmap scripting engine

+scripts use LUA
+- auth = auth creds
+- broadcast = host discovery by broadcast
+- brute = try to log in with brute force
+- default = -sC option
+- discovery = find services
+- dos = check for DoS vulns
+- exploit = exploit vulns for port
+- external = external services for further processing
+- fuzzer = id vulns and unexpected packet handling by sending different fields
+- intrusive = intrusive scripts that could impact system
+- malware = checks if malware exists on system
+- safe = defensive scripts that are not intrusive
+- version = extension for service detection
+- vuln = id of specific vulns